 - How old are your children?

 - How much time do you have?
 Do you have time to go on walks several times every day?
-How long can these longs be?
+How long can these walks be?
 Are you stable with your commitment to walking routines?
 Do you have time and energy for dog care, like brushing its hair and playing?

 - Who takes responsibility?
 Can aunts and uncles help out sometimes?
 Are the children old enough to carry some of this responsibility?